rutujatoraskar05/Alaram_Clock_App/README.md

-My Second task in codsoft internship to create a Alaram clock app
+My Second task in @codsoft internship to create a Alaram clock app